-- Full payment for all tuition, fees, room and board, and all other charges are due one week prior to the beginning of each term (fall, spring and summer). - For registration and enrollment changes after the tuition due date, payment is due immediately.
+- Full payment for all tuition, fees, room and board, and all other charges are due at the beginning of each term (fall, spring and summer). - For registration and enrollment changes after the tuition due date, payment is due immediately.
 Payments may be made by check or credit card.
 The college accepts Mastercard, Visa, Discover, and American Express.